riboviz/riboviz/docs/user/install.md

 The instructions which follow have been written under the assumption that you are using Miniconda Python.
 If using Anaconda then, when installing some packages, you will be told that they are already available.
 This is because Anaconda comes with a wide range of common Python packages.

 If you are using other distributions of Python you will need to consult the relevant documentation for each package for installation information.
+See also the section on [python and python3](#python-and-python3) below.

 ### Install Miniconda Python 3.6+